pereirabarataap/grouped_autoencoder/README.md

 ### 🧠 Exploratory Research

-If no clear structure is known, using `feature_classes = -1` or `np.nan` allows the model to **learn sparse representations** in an unsupervised way—ideal for exploratory latent factor analysis or pretraining for downstream models.
+If no clear structure is known, using `feature_classes = -1` allows the model to **learn sparse representations** in an unsupervised way—ideal for exploratory latent factor analysis or pretraining for downstream models.

 ---